shraddha510/os-p3/devlog.md

 ### Plan for this session

 - Header file
+  - Write up all the expectations detailed in the Project Description
 - Create a btree.c file where I start implementing all the specified functions.